tubaplayerdis/Nspire-UIKit/README.md

 Coloring System - Completed

-Toggle button - Not started
+Toggle button - Completed but not documented

 Dropdown select - Completed but not documented